shivannis/xandr-docs-public/xandr-docs/articles/mobile-sdk/show-native-ads-on-ios.md

 # Show Native Ads on iOS

+## Overview
 Native ads give you the ability to create ads that are customized to match the look and feel of the rest of your application.
-This page describes our Native Ads API at a high level, and includes a usage example.
-For a complete reference, see the inline documentation in the code.
+This article describes Mobile SDK Native Ads API at a high level, and includes an usage example. <!--For a complete reference, see the inline documentation in the code.-->

-Native networks supported through **mediation**:
+Native networks that supported through **mediation** for native ads are:

 - Facebook
 - Google AdMob and Google DoubleClick for Publishers (Google DFP)

+In order to serve native ads, you will send a "native ad request" and receive a "native ad response" as explained in the following section.

 > [!NOTE]
 > Maintain references to request and response objects!
 >
 >You must maintain a reference to the `ANNativeAdRequest` and `ANNativeAdResponse` objects you create.
 Otherwise they will go out of scope and cause unexpected behavior.

-In order to serve native ads, you will send a "native ad request" and receive a "native ad response".
-In the example request and response below, we:
+## Process

 - Set up a request object, and set some of its properties such as the placement ID and whether to pre-load the ad's icon image.